qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 allows you to choose the layers and groups that you don't want to be published.
 Use the :kbd:`Shift` or :kbd:`Ctrl` key if you want to select multiple entries at once.

-..
-FIXME QGIS 2.1: From |qg| 2.1 you can requested GetFeatureInfo in different outputformat: plain text, XML and GML.
-..
-FIXME QGIS 2.1: guilabel has been changed to `Add geometry to feature response`
-..
-FIXME QGIS 2.1: text or GML format depending the outpurformat choosen for the GetFeatureInfo request.
+You can receive requested GetFeatureInfo as plain text, XML and GML.
+Default is XML, text or GML format depends the output format choosen for the GetFeatureInfo request.

-If you wish, you can check |checkbox| :guilabel:`Add WKT geometry to feature info response`.
+If you wish, you can check |checkbox| :guilabel:`Add geometry to feature response`.
 This will include in the GetFeatureInfo response the geometries of the features in a text format.
 If you want |qg| Server to advertise specific request URLs in the WMS GetCapabilities response, enter the corresponding URL in the :guilabel:`Advertised URL` field.
 Furthermore, you can restrict the maximum size of the maps returned by the GetMap request by entering the maximum width and height into the respective fields under :guilabel:`Maximums for GetMap request`.

+**WFS capabilities**

-In the :guilabel:`WFS capabilities` area, you can select the layers that you want to provide as WFS, and specify if they will allow the update, insert and delete operations.
+In the :guilabel:`WFS capabilities` area, you can select the layers that you want to publish as WFS, and specify if they will allow the update, insert and delete operations.
 If you enter a URL in the :guilabel:`Advertised URL` field of the :guilabel:`WFS capabilities` section, |qg| Server will advertise this specific URL in the WFS GetCapabilities response.

+**WCS capabilities**

+In the :guilabel:`WCS capabilities` area, you can select the layers that you want to publish as WCS.
+If you enter a URL in the :guilabel:`Advertised URL` field of the :guilabel:`WCS capabilities` section, |qg| Server will advertise this specific URL in the WCS GetCapabilities response.

-Now, save the
-session in a project file :file:`alaska.qgs`.
+Now, save the session in a project file :file:`alaska.qgs`.
 To provide the project as a WMS/WFS, we create a new folder ``/usr/lib/cgi-bin/project`` with admin privileges and add the project file :file:`alaska.qgs` and a copy of the :file:`qgis_mapserv.fcgi` file - that's all.

-Now we test our project WMS and WFS.
-Add the WMS and WFS as described in :ref:`ogc-wms-layers` and :ref:`ogc-wfs` to |qg| and load the WMS.
+Now we test our project WMS, WFS and WCS.
+Add the WMS, WFS and WCS as described in :ref:`ogc-wms-layers`, :ref:`ogc-wfs` and :ref:`ogc-wcs` to |qg| and load the data.
 The URL is:

 ::